ps0305/Javascript-Algorithms-And-Data-Structures/ES6/10_Use_Rest_Optr with Function Parameters.md

+#### Syntactically, it looks exactly the same as spread operator.
+But it’s function is the exact opposite of the spread Operator.
+If Spread operator expands individual items, then rest operator collects a bunch of items and puts them into arrays and objects.

 In order to help us create more flexible functions, ES6 introduces the rest operator for function parameters.
 With the rest operator, you can create functions that take a variable number of arguments.
 These arguments are stored in an array that can be accessed later from inside the function.

 Check out this code: